-Was your homeowners insurance claim denied?
+Was your Florida homeowners insurance claim denied?
 Homeowners insurance is designed to protect you from financial losses in the event that your home is damaged or destroyed.
-However, many people do not realize that their policy does not cover all types of damage.
+However, many Florida homeowners do not realize that their policy does not cover all types of damage.

 It is important to read your policy carefully and understand what is and is not covered.
 This will help ensure that you are fully protected in the event of a disaster.